hyperdashio/hyperdash-sdk-py/README.md

 # Hyperdash Python SDK

-[Hyperdash](https://hyperdash.io) is a machine learning monitoring library capable of running alongside Tensorflow, Scikit-Learn, and other modelling libraries.
+[Hyperdash](https://hyperdash.io) is a machine learning monitoring library capable of running alongside Tensorflow, Scikit-Learn, and other modeling libraries.
 It was developed with a focus on enabling fast knowledge gain.

 Use Hyperdash if you're looking for cloud-based model monitoring that: